-The user has subscribed to an operator’s or service provider’s FDPeC
+The user has subscribed to an operator's or service provider's FDPeC

-Service Flows
+Service flows

-1. A user is at work; his 3GPP device is on the desk and operates as a communication bridge to a local machine that has 3GPP/WiFi connectivity, a human interface and a processor with a set of local applications and the user’s FDPeC.
+1. A user is at work; his 3GPP device is on the desk and operates as a communication bridge to a local machine that has 3GPP/WiFi connectivity, a human interface and a processor with a set of local applications and the user's FDPeC.